jfromaniello/mockuire/readme.md

 ### Changes for 2.x

   1. Does not accept compilers on constructor.
-This version relies on the infrastrucuture of nodejs in order to load and compile a module.
+The version 2.x relies on the infrastrucuture of nodejs in order to load and compile a module.